-The Operation, Maintenance, and Surveillance (OMS) Manual for the Sullivan Mine Tailings Facilities was updated to Revision 5 in August 2018.
-An update to the new Teck OMS template in accordance with GISTM (2020) is currently in progress.
+The Operation, Maintenance, and Surveillance (OMS) Manual for the Sullivan Mine Tailings Facilities was updated in March 2022.
+The OMS Manual will be reviewed and updated again in early 2023 to include GISTM (2020) criteria.

-The Emergency Preparedness and Response Procedures Manual was reviewed and converted to a Mine Emergency Response Plan (MERP) in January 2019.
+The Mine Emergency Preparedness and Response Plan (MERP) was updated in 2022.